zenml-io/zenml/docs/book/repository/the-zenml-repository-instance.md

----
-description: A Singleton oracle that knows all
----

 # The ZenML Repository Instance

 In order to access information about your ZenML repository in code, you need to access the ZenML [Repository instance](https://github.com/maiot-io/zenml/blob/main/zenml/core/repo/repo.py).
 This object is a Singleton and can be fetched any time from within your Python code simply by executing:

 ```python
 from zenml.core.repo.repo import Repository